- How much can you save by switching car insurance companies?

 Let your insurer know you are shopping

-If it’s just price and not a bad claim or customer service experience that is prompting your switch, let your insurer know you are going to be shopping your coverage.
-Many insurers will work to keep your business and may pull out some new discounts to help lower your premium.
+If it’s just price and not a bad claim or customer service experience that is prompting your switch, let your insurer know you will be shopping your coverage.
+Many insurance providers will work to keep your business.
+They may pull out some new discounts to help lower your premium.

 Consider how discounts compare among insurers

-“Your current insurer might give you a loyalty discount for being a longtime customer,” says.
-Justin Herndon, an Allstate Insurance Co. spokesman.
+“Your current insurer might give you a loyalty discount for being a longtime customer,” says Justin Herndon, an Allstate Insurance Co. spokesman.

 “Consumers should keep in mind that they may lose such perks as accident forgiveness or vanishing deductible when they switch insurers, but in return may obtain lower rates and other perks,” Gusner says.

 But the savings you see from switching insurers “could possibly more than cover any surcharge you may receive if you are in an accident without having accident forgiveness,” she says.

 Get the details before bundling your home and car insurance

 “In some cases, a customer might have claims on one type of policy that could hurt the overall price when moved together with another product,” Herndon says.
 On the other hand, “That difference could also be helped with a move to another company,” he says.

-The best advice is to run the numbers with bundling and without to see which way results in a lower premium.
+The best advice is to run the numbers with bundling and without building to see which way results in a lower premium.

 Your driving record may affect your eligibility for car insurance

-Your driving record might not be squeaky clean, but in most cases that shouldn’t prevent you from changing auto insurers.
+Your driving record might not be squeaky clean, but in most cases, that shouldn’t prevent you from changing auto insurers.

 “Your ability to switch insurance companies most likely won’t be impeded by infractions you may have on your record,” Minnich says.

-How to cancel your current car insurance policy
+How to cancel your current car insurance policy?

-You'll typically need to request the cancellation in writing, and in many states, your insurer is required to report the cancellation to your state department of motor vehicles.
+In many states, your insurer is required to report the cancellation to your state department of motor vehicles.
 That means you should have the proper insurance in place beforehand.

-Once you cancel you should automatically receive a refund from your previous insurer if you’ve prepaid and are owed money, Minnich says, but you might be charged an early cancellation fee.
+Once you cancel, you should automatically receive a refund from your previous insurer if you’ve prepaid and are owed money, Minnich says, but you might be charged an early cancellation fee.